annotation/text-fabric/docs/Api/Compose.md

     hard to deduce it from the data available.

 ??? info "deleteFeatures"
-    This should be an iterable or space separated string of features that you want to delete from the result.
+    This should be either a boolean value `True` or an iterable or space separated string of features that you want to delete from the result.

+    `True` means: all features will be deleted that are not the result of merging or adding features (see `mergeFeatures` above and `addFeatures` below.

 ??? info "addFeatures"
     You can add as many features as you want, assigning values to all types,